The Bankrate promise

 If you have your affairs in order, your loved ones already know what will happen when you die.
 You may have given instructions for how you would like your body to be treated, as well as notes on the organization of your memorial service or what you want written on a tombstone.

 But all of these things cost money, sometimes many thousands of dollars.
-If you don’t want your survivors to be stuck paying those costs, you may want to consider a burial policy.
-This is a small permanent life insurance policy that pays out a death benefit — usually anywhere between $5,000 and $25,000 — intended to cover these costs, although there is no law saying they must be used for them.
+If you do not want your survivors to be stuck paying those costs, you may want to consider a burial policy.
+This is a small permanent life insurance policy that pays out a death benefit — usually anywhere between $5,000 and $25,000 — intended to cover these costs.

 What is covered by burial insurance?